chinelo-okoli/test-git/README.md

 Yet again rebase test on dev2
 Another merge test on dev2
 Conflicting rebase test on dev3
-Conflicting rebase test on master
+Conflicting rebase test on dev4 and master